Guo-Zhang/online_price_patterns/README.md

-# Introduction
+# Price Patterns on China Online Retailer Platforms

-A descriptive statistics for data from China's Prices Project at Xiamen University.
+A descriptive statistics of price patterns on China online retailer platforms collected by China's Prices Project.

-# Features
-- preprocessing.py: preprocess data from prepared data.
-  *

-# Dependencies
+## Dependencies

+- Python 2.7.x

+## Project Structure

-# To Do List
+## To Do List